Is the Loss of Intimacy Due to My Medical Condition?

 bob.hewson

 A few things I should mention to set the records straight.
-As a qualified counselor, I know that talking is best, and I know not to be confrontational.
+As a qualified counselor, I know that talking is best and I know not to be confrontational.
 These are good things for everyone to know when talking about things with others.
 I fully understand that I cannot take the place of an outside counselor; I was just trying to explain that I understand the need to talk and how partners can talk to each other and how they should not be attacking each other if they want to find a solution to any problem.
-I was married for over 30 years to my first wife that I lost to lung cancer after a 3-year battle with pain being a major part of her life.
+I was married for over 30 years to my first wife, whom I lost to lung cancer after a 3-year battle with pain being a major part of her life.
 I watched firsthand how cancer can change a person from an active, happy, outgoing person to someone that just suffers and lives from day to day just to get through the pain.
 While she was on very heavy doses of morphine in the end, it was only partly successful at quashing the pain.

 My current wife is very shy about talking about sex and has great difficulty talking to me about it.
 I don't know if she would ever share details like that with her best friend, let alone a stranger.
 While a normal sex life is easier to talk about, this would be much harder for her to share.
 She is not willing to discuss any part of our situation with anyone else and made herself very clear in this regard.

-I think, note I said think, she feels dirty not having a normal sexual relationship.
-To just use foreplay as a sexual relationship is the problem, and she is feeling she is wrong in having a relationship just like this without sex.
-That is, it is not the correct way to make love, and it is bothering her.
-We have used toys in the past as part of our activities, but these are now not permitted in any way.
+I think, note I said think, she feels “dirty” not having a normal sexual relationship.
+To just use “Foreplay” as a sexual relationship is the problem, and she is feeling she is wrong in having a relationship just like this without sex.
+That is, it is not the “correct way” to make love, and it is bothering her.
+We have used “toys” in the past as part of our activities, but these are now not permitted in any way.
 I feel the best thing at this time is just to let time pass and see where things go from there.

 Thank you, everyone, for your support and kind words.
 Things will get better, I am sure, and they are not as bad as I first thought.